braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/back_in_stock_notifications.md

 ## How it works
 When the selected custom event is performed by a user, it can be used to create a back-in-stock subscription for a combination of that user and catalog item that it occurred for, if the item's inventory field is currently at 0.
 Once the item is back in stock, users can be notified through a Canvas.

 Back-in-stock notifications are determined by notification rules.
-Subscription statuses will be observed, so if the user has not opted in to notifications, they will be filtered out and will not receive notifications.
+If the user has not opted in to notifications, they will be filtered out and will not receive messaging.

 Note that users are only subscribed for 90 days.
 If an item isn't back in stock within 90 days, the user is removed from the subscription.
 Braze will process up to 10 item updates per minute.
 This means if you update 11 items in one minute, only the first 10 items will trigger the back-in-stock notification.